discloud/cli/docs/commands/team-commit.md

   $ discloud team:c [PATH]

 OPTIONS
-  --app APP_ID The id of your app on Discloud
+  --app APP_ID   The id of your app on Discloud --no-erase-zip Do not erase the zip created in the process

 ARGUMENTS
   PATH   The path of file name